Diabetic Foot Care Specialist

 Stage 4: Foot Ulceration with Extensive Tissue Necrosis (Gangrene): This is the most severe stage, characterized by widespread tissue death and severe infection.
 It may lead to the need for partial or full amputation of the foot to prevent the spread of infection and save the patient’s life.

-While there is no cure for diabetic foot, experts can effectively manage or prevent most problems with proper foot care plans and treatment strategies and significantly reduce the risk of severe outcomes.
+While there is no cure for diabetic foot in Arizona, experts can effectively manage or prevent most problems with proper foot care plans and treatment strategies and significantly reduce the risk of severe outcomes.

 At our clinic, we approach the treatment with comprehensive and meticulous diabetic foot wound care protocols designed to promote healing, prevent infection, and manage pain.
 We: